GoogleCloudPlatform/cloud-builders-community/packer/README.md

 # Packer

-This build step invokes `packer` commands in [Google Cloud Container Builder](https://cloud.google.com/container-builder).
+This build step invokes `packer` commands in [Google Cloud Build](https://cloud.google.com/cloud-build).

 Arguments passed to this builder will be passed to `packer` directly, allowing callers to run [any Packer